The Best Lofi Hip Hop Radio Stations on YouTube

 Ambition lofi radio ???? calm beats to study/relax to

 Ambition's stream reminds me a bit of Chillhop Music and ChilledCow's - very laid back, gentle and intimate.
 I like the 8bit aesthetics of the lofi livestream, but also the mini mixes he uploads quite frequently.

 STEEZYASFUCK lofi hip hop radio - beats to sleep/study to ☕️

 Hands down one of the jazziest and hip hop channels out there.
 The selection feels a bit playful and actually if I was running an actual coffee place, that would be my go-to place when it comes to instrumental hip hop.

 College Music 24/7 lofi hip hop radio - beats to study/chill/relax

 Time for another animated study girl.
 College Music's selection, however, lays on the rather indie side of things if that makes any sense.
 Many of the lofi beats on the stream have actually vocals and feel like a blend of indie / acoustic and instrumental hip hop.
 The guys have definitely build their own sonic world in the giant lofi universe and it's nice when you're looking for a rather lyrical take on the genre.

-Now I guess is time for some shameless self-promotion.
-Simone and I have been trying to kick-start our livestream (below), but so far we're in the early stages of the experiment.
+Now I guess its time for some shameless self-promotion.
+Simone and I have been trying to kick-start our live stream (below), but so far we're in the early stages of the experiment.
 We've plugged many beats featured on Stereofox and if you dig the vibe, feel free to follow our Chill Beats playlist on Spotify and Apple Music.

 I must admit - I keep in touch / have spoken with most people who run these channels.
 While I don't know the intentions / drive behind running those streams, I know it takes a lot of effort to be on top of things, so props to the teams behind them.
 That being said - don't forget to support the artists and if you enjoy a track - go follow that producer and share them with your friends.
 It would mean the world to them.